SFDO-Tooling/CumulusCI/docs/continuous_integration.rst

 Continuous Integration
 ======================

 The "CI" in CumulusCI stands for "continuous integration."
-Continuous integration is the practice of automatically running a project’s tests for any change before that change is merged to the ``main`` branch.
-This practice helps keep the ``main`` branch in a state where it can be released at any time, because the repository can be configured to protect the ``main`` branch so that changes can only be merged if the tests have passed.
+Continuous integration is the practice of automatically running a project's tests for any change before that change is merged to the ``main`` branch in the repository.
+Continuous integration also configures the repository so that changes are merged only if the tests have passed.
+This practice keeps the ``main`` branch in an error-free state where it can be released any time.

-Teams can put in significant effort to create bespoke automation for CumulusCI that is tailored to their project's specific needs.
-When created, the automation is available to all project participants; from Developers and Quality Engineers, to Documentation Writers and Product Managers.
-CumulusCI lets you take this reuse of automation one step further by letting it run in the context of CI systems like GitHub Actions, CircleCI, or Azure Pipelines.
-This consistent reuse of automation from local environments to cloud based CI systems gives teams the ability to develop, test, and deploy their projects with the confidence.
+Teams can put in significant effort to create bespoke automation for CumulusCI tailored to their project's needs.
+When created, the automation is available to all project participants, from Developers and Quality Engineers, to Documentation Writers and Product Managers.
+CumulusCI takes this reuse of automation one step further by letting it run in the context of CI systems like GitHub Actions, CircleCI, or Azure Pipelines.
+This consistent reuse of automation from local environments to cloud-based CI systems gives teams the ability to develop, test, and deploy their projects with confidence.

 CumulusCI Flow
 --------------

 CumulusCI Flow is the process by which Salesforce metadata is developed, tested, and deployed to our customers.
-It is similar to the GitHub Flow, with a few tweaks and additions.
-The `CumulusCI Flow<TODO>`_ section covers everything from branching and merging strategies, which CumulusCI flows are intended for CI builds, automatically generating product documentation, and more.
+It is similar to the GitHub Flow with a few tweaks and additions.
+To learn more about which CumulusCI flows are best designed for CI builds, branching and merging strategies for repositories, generating product documentation during project initialization, and more, see `CumulusCI Flow<TODO>`_.

 CumulusCI in GitHub Actions
 ---------------------------

-GitHub actions let you to specify custom workflows that can be run directly in your GitHub repository.
-These workflows can perform a variety of tasks, like running test suites, performing linting checks on your code, and creating code coverage reports.
-CumulusCI makes GitHub actions even more powerful by letting you leverage the custom automation defined in the ``cumulusci.yml`` file, and execute it from within your custom workflows.
-This feature lets you do things like spin up a scratch org, load in your projects Metadata, and execute Apex or Robot tests against the org.
+GitHub Actions specify custom workflows that run directly in your GitHub repository.
+These workflows perform a variety of tasks, like running test suites, performing linting checks on your code, and creating code coverage reports.
+CumulusCI makes GitHub Actions even more powerful by letting you leverage the custom automation defined in the ``cumulusci.yml`` file, and execute it from within your custom workflows.
+This feature gives you the discretion to spin up a scratch org, load in your project's metadata, and execute Apex or Robot tests against the org.

-If you're an Engineer aiming to set up CumulusCI in GitHub action, the `GitHub Actions<TODO>`_ section includes everything from a sample workflow to which secrets NEED TO configured.
+To learn more about sample workflows, the secrets that require configuration, and more, see `GitHub Actions<TODO>`_ .

 MetaCI
 ------

-The Salesforce.org release engineering team, that built CumulusCI, also maintains a CI system called `MetaCI <https://github.com/SFDO-Tooling/MetaCI>`_.
+The Salesforce.org release engineering team that built CumulusCI also maintains a CI system called *MetaCI*.
 MetaCI is an open source app built to run on Heroku, and is designed specifically to work with CumulusCI and Salesforce.
-Setting up MetaCI is an involved process that requires experience in working with apps on Heroku and CumulusCI.
+Setting up MetaCI is an involved process that requires experience working with apps on Heroku and CumulusCI.

-For additional information on MetaCI visit the `GitHub Repository <https://github.com/SFDO-Tooling/MetaCI>`_.
+To learn more about MetaCI, see `MetaCI <https://github.com/SFDO-Tooling/MetaCI>`_.